romran/nd064-c3-observability-metrics-dashboard/README.md

 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

 ![](/answer-img/final-dashboard.PNG)
+`CPU usage` - application CPU usage to measure Availability SLI `Memory usage` - application memory usage to measure Saturation SLI `Number of 20x response` - number of 20x responses for frontend and backend to measure Traffic SLI `Number of 40x and 50x errors` - number of 40x and 50x errors to measure Errors SLI